pallets-eco/wtforms/README.rst

     from SQLAlchemy models.
 -   `WTForms-AppEngine`_ provides ORM-backed fields and form generation from AppEnding db/ndb schema
--   `WTForms-AppEngine`_ provides ORM-backed fields and form generation from Django models, as well as integration with Django's I18N support.
+-   `WTForms-Django`_ provides ORM-backed fields and form generation from Django models, as well as integration with Django's I18N support.